decagondev/BandersnatchExperiments/tickets/secondTicket.md

 Submit the following in your course:

 - Link to your forked repo with the added code for the landing page
-- Link to a Loom video answering the prompt in in the `Submit Your Deliverables` Assignment in your course
+- Link to a Loom video answering the prompt in the `Submit Your Deliverables` Assignment in your course

 Stuck?
 Post in `labs-ds` or open a support ticket in the Hub!